SAT-R/sa1/README.md

 **Provide assets**

-You must have a copy of the Sonic Advance ROM mentioned above named `baserom.gba` in the repository's root directory.
+You must have a copy of the Sonic Advance ROM mentioned above named `baserom_sa1.gba` in the repository's root directory.